stabjana/books-app/README.md

 - copy the address of the local host to your browser `http://localhost:5173/`
 - now you can see the website
 - to terminate the server press ctrl + c in the vs code terminaly

+### What about jenkins?

+A period later we learned how to use Jenkins and here we are practicing in the repo how changes are being handled.